Sanjeet2835/NanoLILY/readme.md

 * **The Logarithmic Metric:**
   * **PSNR (19.19 dB):** Peak Signal-to-Noise Ratio is measured in decibels.
 For an ultra-lightweight 129K parameter model tackling extreme low-light degradation, approaching 20 dB represents a highly competitive signal recovery with minimal artifact generation.

+### 🔍 Evaluation Methodology: Precision Benchmarking
+To guarantee the highest level of mathematical accuracy, all final metrics reported above were calculated using a strict, standalone evaluation script in pure `32-bit float` precision.

 ---